-The SPLC-model explicitly includes the activities of all the stakeholders in the overall process, including the activities of the:
+The scientific publishing life-cycle model (SPLC), presented shortly in this paper, explicitly includes the activities of all the stakeholders in the overall process, including the activities of the:

-- Researchers who perform the research and write the publications; - \bullet Publishers who manage and carry out the actual publication process; - Academics who participate in the process as editors and reviewers; - \bullet Libraries who help in storage and indexing of the publications; - Bibliographic services which facilitate the identification and retrieval of publications; - \bullet Readers who search for, retrieve and read publications; - Practitioners who implement the research results (in-) directly.
+- Researchers who perform the research and write the publications; - Publishers who manage and carry out the actual publication process; - Academics who participate in the process as editors and reviewers; - Libraries who help in storage and indexing of the publications; - Bibliographic services which facilitate the identification and retrieval of publications; - Readers who search for, retrieve and read publications; - Practitioners who implement the research results directly or indirectly

 In the model the unit of observation is the single publication, how it is written, edited, printed, distributed, archived, retrieved and read, and how eventually it may affect practice.
-The viewpoint taken is life-cycle cost per publication.
+The viewpoint taken is the individual publication, which is tracked through its whole life-cycle.
 Thus at later stages all cost and time data which is collected will be translated to a per publication basis.
 The aim is to clarify the process and to find a way of measuring the total life-cycle cost of a publication, since the objective of the reengineering efforts in the SciX project is to try to optimise the total life-cycle costs, rather than the cost of some particular stage.

-The current version of the SPLC-model includes 19 separate diagrams, arranged in a hierarchy up to seven levels deep.
+The current version of the SPLC-model (August 2002) includes 19 separate diagrams, arranged in a hierarchy up to seven levels deep.
 There are altogether 58 activity boxes and more than 100 input, control, mechanism or output arrows.

-Fig. 1.
-Main diagram of the Scientific Publishing Life Cycle Model (SPLC)
+Fig. 2 Main diagram of the Scientific Publishing Life Cycle Model

-The philosophy of the main diagram (fig. 1) is to show how science can help in solving problems of everyday life by a combination of research (which creates scientific knowledge) with publishing (which ensures that results help in the advance of our collective body of knowledge) and exploitation activities.
+The philosophy of the main diagram (fig. 2) is to show how science can help in solving problems of everyday life by a combination of research (which creates scientific knowledge) with publishing (which ensures that results help in the advance of our collective body of knowledge) and exploitation activities.
 The main stakeholders in the process are shown as mechanism arrows coming into the activity box from below, and the main drivers controlling the behaviour of the stakeholders are shown coming in from above.

-Figure 2 tries to clarify the dual nature of the publication process.
+Figure 3 tries to clarify the dual nature of the publication process.
 From the perspective of society it is the efficiency of the total process, including both the production, archiving and "consumption" of publications, that should be optimised.
 Optimising only one of these may lead to a sub optimal solution for the total process.